[FAQs] The Customer Excellence Agency

 Frequently Asked Questions.

-Customer Excellence has become a familiar aspiration across pharma and life sciences, yet the gap between intent and lived experience continues to widen.
+Customer-centricity and customer experience acumen have become a familiar aspiration across pharma and life sciences, yet the gap between intent and lived experience continues to widen.
 Organizations say the right things about being customer centric, but structural complexity, fragmented operating models, and legacy ways of working often prevent that intent from translating into consistent delivery.
 Customer Excellence Activation exists to close that gap.
 It is a pragmatic, system-level approach to building the leadership conviction, cultural alignment, and commercial infrastructure required to reliably deliver experiences worthy of the science itself.
 The questions below address what this work really is, why it matters now, and how it creates durable commercial impact rather than episodic improvement.

 What is Customer Excellence Activation?